andrea-gioia/odm-cli/docs/cmd-repository-get.md

 ## Description

-Get an enetity from the repository
+Get an entity from the repository

 **⚒️Implementation details:**